ysaikai/ysaikai.github.io/_pages/about.md

 * Ph.D. in Agricultural and Applied Economics with minor in Computer Science, [University of Wisconsin-Madison](https://aae.wisc.edu), 2020 (expected)

 Because of the professional background, I am competent in software design and coding.
 In 2017, to broaden the research toolkit, I attended Complex Systems Summer School at Santa Fe Institute.
 Finally, at UW-Madison, I took classes that closely reflect my interest.
-I am basically trained in economics and machine learning at a graduate level and mathematics at an undergraduate level.
+I am basically trained in economics and machine learning at graduate levels and mathematics at an undergraduate level.

 <table>
   <tr>